Educational Leadership Student Resources

 Doctorate in Education

-Our Ed.D. program is designed to be completed in 3 years or 8 terms.
-Each term an in-state student can expect to spend roughly $6,900 a term which will bring the total cost of the program to roughly $55,000.
+Our Ed.D. program is designed to be completed in 3 years or 8 terms (including summer).
+Each term, an in-state student can expect to spend roughly $6,900 a term which will bring the total cost of the program to roughly $55,000.

 Master in Education oR cREDENTIAL

-Our Master's programs are designed to be completed in 5 terms.
-Our PASC credential is designed to be completed in 4 terms, but students can add an addition term to complete their Master's degree.
-Each term an in-state student can expect to spend roughly $2,950 per term which will bring the total cost of the program to roughly $14,800 for a Master's Degree and $11,800 for the PASC credential only.
+Our Master's programs are designed to be completed in 5 terms (usually including one summer session).
+Our PASC credential is designed to be completed in 4 terms, but students can add an additional 5th term to complete their Master's degree.
+Each term, an in-state student can expect to spend roughly $2,950 per term which will bring the total cost of the program to roughly $14,800 for a Master's Degree and $11,800 for the PASC credential only.